ivanmartinezmorales/ivanmartinezmorales/README.md

 - Typescript
 - Mobile app development (iOS)

-I want to be better at:
+I am working on:

-- Finishing projects that I start
+- Implementing design patterns in Java, Go, and Typescript
-- Implementing design patterns in Go, Java, and Typescript
+- Implementing data structures and algorithms in Java, Go, and Typescript
-- System design
+- Learning about Docker/Kubernetes